top of page

 I jumped on that faster than you can say “free upgrade,” and those 5,000 points pushed me to 11,900 Virgin Points, just enough to book a Premium Economy seat instead of Economy!

-How to Get 5,000 Bonus Virgin Atlantic Flying Club Points by Activating Tesco Clubcard Auto-Convert (Now–20th July 2025)
+How to Get 5,000 Bonus Virgin Atlantic Flying Club Points by Activating Tesco Clubcard Auto-Convert (Now–10 May 2026)

 Here’s how to set it up and what you need to know: